l-eg116/Scarpet_UHC/README.md

 Empties a team, quite self-explaining.
 ### `/scarpet_uhc team randomize <teamSize> [<force>]`
 This command randomizes teams.
 You can choose the size you want for your teams by setting a `<teamSize>` (int) parameter.
 By setting `<force>` (boolean, true by default), you can choose if players that are already in a team will be dispatched in new teams (true), or if only players that are spectators will go into random teams (false).
+### `/scarpet_uhc team swap <teamA> <teamB>`
+If for some reason players are not happy with the color of their team, this command lets you swap the colors of two teams.
+Team compositions with stay the same, this is just for aesthetic purposes.

 ### Wool blocks
 If you want your players to choose their teams by themselves, you can place wool blocks in the hub.
 Clicking on a wool block will make you join the team of the same color as the block.
 Players can leave their team by clicking on a dark/gray/light gray stained glass block.